 Under new European rules, we have to inform you about the cookies we use on the DPA website so that you can decide whether you want to continue browsing with us.
 This is called informed consent.

-We use our own and 3rd party cookies, as follows
+We use our own and 3rd party cookies, as follows:

-1. Security cookies to verify your Internet Protocol (IP) address for log in purposes and to prevent spam, automated bots and other nuisance activities.
+- Security cookies to verify your Internet Protocol (IP) address for log in purposes and to prevent spam, automated bots and other nuisance activities.

 Some of these cookies are permanent.
 If you do not wish to have them placed upon your computer, please leave the website immediately.
 Alternatively, you may prefer to disable cookies on this website and on others.
 The most effective way to do this is to disable cookies in your browser.
 More information about how to do this can be found on the About Cookies website.